w3c/svgwg/master/struct.md

 </pre>

 <p>A {{g}} element can contain other {{g}} elements nested
-within it, to an arbitrary depth.</p>
+within it, to an arbitrary depth.

 <h4 id="GElement">The <span class="element-name">g</span> element</h4>